alexlwn123/AuburnClasses/README.md

-This repository contains notable projects from my undergraduate studies at Auburn University.
+This repository contains notable projects and coursework from my undergraduate studies at Auburn University.